AhmaddAbbass/business_agent/README.md

 Then open http://127.0.0.1:5000/ in a browser.
 Use the “Stop” button or Ctrl+C in the terminal to shut it down.

-👉 Want a quick tour? **See this link for demo:** https://youtu.be/SpTGSJGcpdU
+Want a quick tour? **See this link for demo:** https://youtu.be/SpTGSJGcpdU

+## ReAct Agent (LangGraph)
+- Run the ReAct Gradio demo:
+  python app_react.py

+- Run experiments (logs CSV for reflection): python -m experiments.react_eval

 ## Notebook Workflow